Ibeksconde/IbeksConde/README.md

 # Hi! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Nice to Meet You.

 <!-- <img src="" alt="banner that says Ibukun Adepoju-Conde - code newbie"> -->
-I'm an IT Professional with a background in Technical Support and Operations Management, I have also been creating websites with WordPress since 2018.
+I'm an IT Professional with a background in Technical Support and Operations Management, I have also been creating websites with WordPress since 2018, and I do a bit of AI Automation.
 Exploring Frontend at the moment while journeying into Fullstack.
 Open to free or paid internships :wink:

 ## More About Me :woman: